 Examine your pet and take note of their symptoms, and then call us at (913) 722-5566.
 A quick explanation of your pet’s health emergency can help our veterinary staff prepare to care for your pet.
 Upon arrival at our hospital you can provide more details about the injury or ailment your pet is suffering from.

 If possible, get another adult to help you move your animal to your car.
 If necessary, you can provide towels or blankets to your pet to keep them comfortable on the drive over.

 Carefully drive to our hospital.
 Our staff will provide more instruction upon arrival.

 Not every animal health issue may constitute a medical emergency.
 The information detailed above will help you assess the severity of your pet’s condition and can help determine the course of action you should take.
 If there is any doubt regarding your pet’s safety, please bring them to our hospital immediately.
 We are also able to provide guidance and assist you over the phone at (913) 722-5566, 24/7.

-If you think your pet has ingested or otherwise been exposed to a poisonous substance and is showing any of the following symptoms please call ASPCA's Animal Poison Control Center immediately.
+If you think your pet has ingested or otherwise been exposed to a poisonous substance and is showing any of the following symptoms please contact the Pet Poison Helpline immediately.